kas-gui/kas/ROADMAP.md

 Add traits `Collection` and `CellCollection` representing a list/tuple of widgets.
 Revise layout macros with `.align` / `.pack` / `.margins` adapters.

+### 0.16.0 — September 2025

+Accessibility support was enabled via AccessKit, sufficient to support screen readers (excepting text input fields).
+This support uses a new widget method, `fn Tile::role(self, cx) -> Role` where `enum Role` describes common widget capability sets.
+A number of standard messages were added, with some expectations on support via the `Role` enum.
+Together, this allows widget tree introspection and (limited) control, even without the AccessKit dependency.

+Input Method Editors (IME) also received basic support.

+Tooltips (pop-up text on mouse hover) have been implemented.

+### 0.17.0 — Unreleased

+IME support is improved using the revised winit support for this.

+Added `kas-soft` software-rendering backend, providing an alternative to WGPU and enabling substantially smaller binaries.

+Revised per-class text support, allowing this to affect font size & style.

+Sub-pixel rendering support.

 Future work
 -----------